-- Investing in alternative assets, such as real estate investing, precious metal, private business and tax liens.
+- Investing in alternative assets, such as real estate investing, precious metal, private business and cryptocurrency.

 So, if you fall into any of the above categories, it’s time to start your checkbook self-directed IRA.

 First, understand that the IRA owns and operates an LLC, which is also known as a limited liability company.
-However, the LLC is managed by the account owner – you.
+However, the you (IRA holder) manages the LLC.
 Your funds will then transfer over to a new IRA LLC bank account by a passive custodian.
 As a result, when you find a good investment, seize the opportunity.
-Write a check or wire the funds straight from your Self Directed IRA LLC bank account to make the investment.
-It’s as simple as that!
+Write a check or wire the funds straight from your Self-Directed IRA LLC bank account to make investments.
+It’s that simple!

 As you can see, speed is a benefit with checkbook control.
-The Self Directed IRA LLC with “checkbook control” eliminates delays the delays with an IRA custodian.
+The Self Directed IRA LLC with “checkbook control” eliminates delays from an IRA custodian.

 A Self-Directed IRA LLC with “Checkbook Control” Offers Investment Alternatives

-With a Self-Directed IRA LLC with “checkbook control,” you can invest in almost any type of investment.
+With a check control IRA, you can invest in almost any type of investment.
 This includes: